The Shared Interest office will be closed for Christmas from 3pm on Monday 23 December, and will re open at 9am on Thursday 2 January.

-Investigating the EUDR and its Impact on Producers
+Investigating the European Union Deforestation Regulation and its Impact on Producers

-Investigating the EUDR and its Impact on Producers
+Investigating the European Union Deforestation Regulation and its Impact on Producers

 20 novembre 2024

-This timeless philosophical thought may finally be answered: at least in the case of the EU and its importers around the world.
+This timeless philosophical thought raises questions regarding observation and perception, and it may finally be answered: at least in the case of the European Union (EU) and its importers around the world.

-With the development of the European Union Deforestation Regulation (EUDR), a critical piece of legislation for addressing the global deforestation crisis, all producers exporting to the EU must monitor their farms and production areas to ensure their commodities have not caused deforestation or forest degradation after 30 December 2020.
+With the development of the European Union Deforestation Regulation (EUDR), the answer is yes, as this critical piece of legislation necessitates all producers exporting to the EU to observe and monitor their farms and production areas to ensure their commodities have not caused deforestation or forest degradation after 30 December 2020.

-The EU is the world's second largest contributor to deforestation as a result of its imports, according to data from WWF, and with the EUDR, they want to help tackle deforestation through leading by example.
+The European Union is the world's second largest contributor to deforestation as a result of its imports, according to data from WWF, second only to China.
+With the implementation of the EUDR, the EU aims to lead by example and address their role in the global deforestation crisis.

-Known also as EU anti-deforestation regulation or EU deforestation-free regulation, the EUDR is essential to minimise deforestation, greenhouse gas emissions and global biodiversity loss.
+Known also as EU anti-deforestation regulation or EU deforestation-free regulation, the EUDR is essential to minimise deforestation, greenhouse gas emissions and biodiversity loss across the globe.
+The legislation requires farm mapping to ensure traceable and sustainable supply chains for several commodities our customers work with.

 Deforestation is the purposeful clearing of forested land.
 Throughout history and into modern times, forests have been razed to make space for agriculture and animal grazing, and to obtain wood for fuel, manufacturing and construction.